 European and International Laser Safety Standard

-“Safety of laser products Part 1: Equipment classification, requirements and user’s guide’
+“Safety of laser products Part 1: Equipment classification and requirements’

 The issue of Laser Notice 50 (see below) by the FDA increases the importance and use of this standard and effectively makes it the worldwide laser safety standard.

 NB The IEC version is identical to the BS EN version.

 * Except for USA where ANSI Z136.1 is used.